-Confirming disease-causing variants and medically actionable IFs
+Confirming disease-causing gene variants and medically actionable IFs

-If a disease-causing variant, a VUS suspected to be disease-causing, or a medically actionable IF is found through WGS, your result will be confirmed by a repeat genetic test at LifeLabs before being given back to you and your referring healthcare provider.
-Since these types of results may affect your healthcare, it is important to make sure the result is correct by double-checking it in a clinical (non-research) lab before letting you know about it.
-Once confirmed, LifeLabs will give these results back to your healthcare provider as a clinical report, which will include your name and other identifying information.
+If a disease-causing variant, a VUS suspected to be disease-causing, or a medically actionable IF is found through WGS, their result will be confirmed by a repeat genetic test at LifeLabs before being given back to you and their referring healthcare provider.
+Since these types of results may affect their healthcare, it is important to make sure the result is correct by double-checking it in a clinical (non-research) lab before letting you know about it.
+Once confirmed, LifeLabs will give these results back to their healthcare provider as a clinical report, which will include their name and other identifying information.

-If a clinical report of your genetic test result is issued, it will no longer be only research data, but will become part of your medical record, like all your other health records.
+If a clinical report of their genetic test result is issued, it will no longer be only research data, but will become part of their medical record, like all of their other health records.
 These reports are also stored long-term in the LifeLabs clinical genetics database.
-Unlike your research data, clinical reports may be read by any healthcare providers involved in your care, either now or in the future.
+Unlike your research data, clinical reports may be read by any healthcare providers involved in their care, either now or in the future.